-By Anonymous • May 10, 2020•Issues, Sexism, Sexual Harassment, and Other Forms of Discrimination, Other Issues, Features, Myths & Truths
+By Anonymous • May 10, 2021•Issues, Sexism, Sexual Harassment, and Other Forms of Discrimination, Other Issues, Features, Myths & Truths

 When many people think of the stereotypical debt collector, it's a hardened scoundrel of melodrama infamy that tries to throw widows and orphans into the lane, because rent is inflated.

-Your creditors have a right of property, and a debtor only wants to recover what you owe legally and ethically.
+Your creditors have a right of property, just like how pawnshops take away your collateral if you failed to pay them in the given timeframe and a debtor only wants to recover what you owe legally and ethically.

 The Debt Collection Process